PyAntony/hate-speech/README.md

-It should be noted that, although the [CLS] token is used for a general representation of the sentence for classification problems, this representation is meaningless **unless** fine-tuning occurs, otherwise the model wouldn't be motivated to to fully funnel the sentence meaning in that single vector.
-The [CLS] by itself is, therefore, a weak embedding; it would be better to test some other aggregations of the other vectors found in the hidden states.
+It should be noted that, although the [CLS] token is used for a general representation of the sentence for classification problems, this representation is meaningless **unless** fine-tuning occurs, otherwise the model wouldn't be motivated to fully funnel the sentence meaning in that single vector.
+The [CLS] token by itself is, therefore, a weak embedding; it would be better to test some other aggregations of the other vectors found in the hidden states.
 You can find more information about this topic in the ***bert-as-service*** library documentation (https://github.com/hanxiao/bert-as-service#speech_balloon-faq and